 Belshazzar’s mother is still speaking here.
-Since she was Nebuchadnezzar’s daughter, she may have heard her father mention “Daniel, whose name was Belteshazzar,” who interpreted his dream about the great “tree” that would be hewed down if he did not mend his ways.
-She may also recalled how her father, although greatly impressed by Daniel’s wisdom, pass it off as absurd although not expressing his sentiments to Daniel.
+Since she was Nebuchadnezzar’s daughter, she undoubtedly heard her father mention “Daniel, whose name was Belteshazzar,” who interpreted his dream about the great “tree” that would be hewed down if he did not mend his ways.
+She may have also recalled how her father, although greatly impressed by Daniel’s wisdom, passed it off as absurd, although not expressing his sentiments to Daniel.
 Then, how could she forget seeing her proud father eating grass like cows for seven, long years and feeling a sense of the burning humiliation that he endured.

 So, how could she forget?
 We can be sure she had often recounted the hard experience of her father to her son Belshazzar.
 Unfortunately, like so many youths who thought such things could never happen to them, it went in one ear and out the other.
-Occupied with the many attractions of court life, he quickly forgot the whole thing and conducted his life as if grandfather’s repeated warning that “those that walk in pride he is able to abase” (Daniel 4:37), he probably regarded as a sign of senility.
+Occupied with the many attractions of court life, he quickly forgot the whole thing and conducted his life without regard for his grandfather’s repeated warning that “those that walk in pride he is able to abase” (Daniel 4:37), and just regarded it as a sign of senility.

 Verse 13: Then was Daniel brought in before the king.
 And the king spake and said unto Daniel, Art thou that Daniel, which art of the children of the captivity of Judah, whom the king my father brought out of Jewry?

 By this time, Daniel was approximately 85 years old.
 Since Belshazzar’s first year, and possibly during the intervening time between Nebuchadnezzar’s death and Belshazzar’s reign, the demand on Daniel’s time had dwindled leaving him more hours to spend as he wished.
-Note, his presence at “Shushan” during Belshazzar’s “third year” (Daniel 8:1) which was many miles east of Babylon suggesting that the new officials wanted nothing to do with him in the capitol city.
+Note his presence at “Shushan,” during Belshazzar’s “third year” (Daniel 8:1, 2), which was many miles east of Babylon, suggesting that the new officials wanted nothing to do with him in the capitol city.
 Over time, with the encroachment of the invading Medes and Persians, Daniel and the others of his staff, were probably forced back into the city of Babylon sometime prior to this final episode of Belshazzar’s rule.

-It does not appear Belshazzar issued the order to have Daniel brought in.
+It does not appear that Belshazzar issued the order to have Daniel brought in.
 Rather, it was his mother that commanded: “now let Daniel be called . . .”
 Belshazzar, who was at his wits end, silently acquiesced.
-After that “the king [finally] spake” asking Daniel who he was.
-That reveals Belshazzar had no personal acquaintance with Daniel suggesting also one of his predecessors, including Nabonidus, had long before ostracized Daniel from the court.
+Then “the king [finally] spake” asking Daniel who he was, indicating that Belshazzar apparently had no personal acquaintance with Daniel.
+This suggests that one of his predecessors, including Nabonidus, may have long before ostracized Daniel from the court.